vgwb/Antura_arabic/docs/revised/Database.md

 This data is included with the application at startup.

 This includes:
- * Learning progression: stage, learning block, and play session configurations
+ * Progression data: stage, learning block, and play session configurations
- * Learning content: Letters, words, and phrases of the given language.
+ * Dictionary data: letters, words, and phrases of the given language.
+ * Minigame data: details on the available minigames and how they tie with Progression and Learning data.

 The data is compiled into JSON files contained inside the **_manage/manage_Database/Datasets** folder.
 The JSON files are loaded using the **_manage/manage_Database/manage_Database** scene, where consistency checks are performed and the database contents can be inspected.